Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Introduction

 According to our holographic hypothesis, higher harmonics ought to smooth out variations of great-circle variance from lower harmonics.
 This behavior is manifest in the lowest harmonics of the real sky.
 Figs. (\ref{fig:mollweide}) and (\ref{fig:equirectangular}) show measured $\ell=2$ and $\ell=3$ distributions, along with an added ``inferred'' intrinsic dipole that comes closest to constant variance on great circles.
 The Mollweide projections (Fig. \ref{fig:mollweide}) use standard Galactic coordinates, while the axis adopted for the equirectangular (Cartesian) projections (Fig. \ref{fig:equirectangular}) is that defined by the inferred dipole.
 These projections show the high sectorality (see Eq. \eqref{eq:sect}) and alignment of the $\ell=2$ and $\ell=3$ distributions, and help visualize how these properties reduce variations of great-circle variance.

-Thus, imposing a small variance of great-circle variances on the $\ell \leqslant 3$ sky, for the fixed angular power spectrum as measured, tends to require previously noted anomalies of multipole shape.
+Thus, simultaneously imposing a small variance of great-circle variances on the $\ell \leqslant 3$ sky and the vanishing of angular correlation in the range $\Theta = [\gtrsim 90^\circ, \lesssim 135^\circ]$, for the fixed angular power spectrum as measured, tends to require previously noted anomalies of multipole shape.
 In particular, the principal axis of the intrinsic dipole tends to be closely aligned with those of the quadrupole and octupole components, and the octupole pattern tends to be highly sectoral.

-Simulations show that the measured distribution of great circle variances, as well as the inferred dipole amplitude and total large-angle correlation, are atypical compared with random realizations predicted by the standard quantum model of inflation (Figs. \ref{fig:inferred}, \ref{fig:standard}).

-Remarkably, we find that the amplitude of the intrinsic dipole that optimizes constant variance on great circles for measured sky maps agrees with the value \cite{hogan2021angular} that approximately cancels the measured two-point angular correlation function over a wide angular interval.
-With this dipole, the ``true'' angular correlation in the range $\Theta = [\gtrsim 90^\circ, \lesssim 135^\circ]$ appears to be consistent with zero up to foreground subtraction errors, as expected from antihemispherical causal relationships in a holographic model.
-We show with simulations that this result is highly anomalous in standard cosmology (Figs. \ref{fig:corrfunc}, \ref{fig:amplitude}), where it requires a fine-tuning of spectral amplitudes over a wide range of $\ell$ in the harmonic domain.